Wisconsin CDL Disqualifications

 A CDL Holder may choose to fight the case since the penalties are much greater for an OWI in the state of Wisconsin.
-When fighting a DUI it is crucial to have a lawyer look over your case to make sure you get the best defense and outcome.
-A lawyer can build a strong defense for you by:
+When fighting a DUI it is crucial to have a Milwaukee defense lawyer look over your case to make sure you get the best defense and outcome.

 - Collecting all the records and evidence in the case that will be used against you.